Markjmjr/DuffedUIv9/README.md

 ## Open Issues
 - Actionbars not working
+- Some frames are not properly skinned (worldmap, zonemap, accept-popup)
 - GetCurrency() not working
-- Skinning for frames currently not available
+- Skinning for frames (charscreen, etc.) currently not available

 ## ToDo
 Currently nothing here